HarperDB/documentation/docs/developers/operations-api/users-and-roles.md

 ---

 ## Drop User
 Deletes an existing user by username.
-Learn more about HarperDB users here: https://harperdb.io/docs/security/users-roles/.
+[Learn more about HarperDB roles here.](../security/users-and-roles.md)

 _Operation is restricted to super_user roles only_